shashitechno/moodle-tool_coursesearch/README.txt

 Solr Host:- localhost or 127.0.0.1
 Solr Port:- 8983 (Default port for Solr )
-Solr path :- /solr (Configuration directory for solr)
+Solr path :- /solr (Configuration directory for solr) Solr username :- if you're using authetication with solr.
+Give your http authetication username here.
+Solr password :- Give your solr http authetication password here.

 3. Click on "Check Solr instance Setting". if it Shows ping successful(with an success image).
 Now click save changes.